Below you can find a complete list of Japanese animals. We currently track 201 animals in Japan and are adding more every day!

 Japan’s islands cover a wide variety of habitats and climate zones.
 In fact, Japan’s southernmost islands, including Okinawa, have a hot, humid, subtropical climate, while the northernmost island of Hokkaido has long, cold winters and cool summers.

-This means that the country’s unique wildlife also varies greatly.
+This means that the country’s unique types of animals also varies greatly.
 There are large mammals such as bears, unique seagoing mammals like the dugong, and a few rare and amazing animals you may have never hear of – raccoon dogs, giant salamanders, cute snow monkeys, and island wildcats.

 Where To Find The Top Wild Animals in Japan

-Snow monkeys are the top animal to see during your visit to Japan.
-They can be found at Jigokudani Yaen Kōen snow monkey park in Nagano Prefecture.
+Snow monkeys are one of the most popular native animals of Japan to see during your visit.
+Their main habitat is at Jigokudani Yaen Kōen snow monkey park in Nagano Prefecture.
 The best time to see them is during the winter, December through March when snow is on the ground.